Zihan-Meng/Zihan-Meng.github.io/_pages/about.md

   - /about.html
 ---

-I am now a PhD candidate from The University of Hong Kong,[Department of Electrical and Electronic Engineering.](https://www.eee.hku.hk/study/rpg/) I am very fortunate to be supervised by [Prof. Houyun He](https://www.eee.hku.hk/~yhhou/index.htm), and my research area is about renewable energy and Inverter-based Resources.
+I am now a PhD candidate from The University of Hong Kong, [Department of Electrical and Electronic Engineering.](https://www.eee.hku.hk/study/rpg/) I am very fortunate to be supervised by [Prof. Houyun He](https://www.eee.hku.hk/~yhhou/index.htm), and my research area is about renewable energy and Inverter-based Resources.

 Fashion designs, movies and musics are all indispensable.
 I am also an authorized musician in [NetEase Music](https://music.163.com/#/artist?id=34602529)